mboula/mboula/README.md

 I didn’t pivot into tech.
 I grew up in it.

-Before I turned 9, I was organizing file systems and launching custom Doom mods from the MS-DOS prompt — all while helping my dad run his business.
-For me, the command line wasn’t intimidating; it was home.
+While other kids were learning how to log on, I was already deep in the command line — organizing folders and launching Doom mods from MS-DOS to help my dad run his business.
+It wasn’t fancy — just floppy disks and black screens — but it felt like freedom.
+The keyboard was my map, and I loved the feeling of getting somewhere with just a few typed words.

 That wasn’t just a game — it was my first exposure to flags, scripts, hardware logic, and computational cause-and-effect.
-I didn’t know it at the time, but I was building the same technical muscles I’d later use for **data modeling, system diagnostics, and structured analytics**.
+I didn’t know it at the time, but I was building the same technical muscles I’d later use for data modeling, system diagnostics, and structured analytics.

-While others were customizing MySpace, I was deep in **Color Your Profile** — tweaking early HTML, embedding glitter GIFs, timing ASCII loaders to match AIM status updates.
+Before Myspace, I was deep in Color Your Profile — tweaking early HTML, embedding glitter GIFs, timing ASCII loaders to match AIM status updates.
 I learned to speak identity through code.

 ---